renatoathaydes/renatoathaydes.github.io/_posts/2014-08-11-Programming-In-Ceylon.md

 }
 {% endhighlight %}

+A module can have one or more packages.
+Each package can contain several elements such as functions, classes, objects and interfaces (we will look at each one of them in detail later on).

+Packages are directories under (and including) the module directory and must have the same name as the directory.
+In this example, our first package is called `helloCeylon`.
+If we create a directory under it called `myPackage`, this directory will be the `helloCeylon.myPackage` package.

-The package file is used to document the package and to make it `shared`, if desired.
-If the package is `shared`, all elements defined in this package that are also shared will be visible in other modules that import this module.
+Each package may contain a package descriptor called `package.ceylon`.
+This file is used to document the package and to make it `shared`, if desired.

+If the package is `shared`, all elements defined in this package that are also `shared` will be visible in other modules that import this module.

 *package.ceylon*
 {% highlight ceylon %}